Sheryl Crow: 2008–2009: Detours

 Crow returned with her sixth studio album Detours, which was released on February 5, 2008.
 Detours debuted at No. 2 on the US Billboard 200 chart selling close to 92,000 copies in its first week and an additional 52,000 copies in its second week.
-In support of the new album, Crow launched a 25-date tour with James Blunt, and the lineup included reggae group Toots and the Maytals after being handpicked by Crow who said they are one of her favorite bands.Detours was recorded at Crow's Nashville farm.
+In support of the new album, Crow launched a 25-date tour with James Blunt, and the lineup included reggae group Toots and the Maytals after being handpicked by Crow who said they are one of her favorite bands.

+Detours was recorded at Crow's Nashville, Tennessee farm.
 Her son, Wyatt, makes an appearance on the song "Lullaby for Wyatt", which is featured in the movie Grace Is Gone.

 "Shine Over Babylon" was the first promotional single from the album (download only).
 The first official single released from the album was "Love Is Free", followed by "Out of Our Heads".
 As of 2010, Detours had sold more than 700,000 copies worldwide.

 Crow endorsed Barack Obama in the 2008 United States presidential election and later performed on the fourth and last day of the 2008 Democratic National Convention.

-Crow also recorded a studio version of "So Glad We Made It" for the Team USA Olympic Soundtrack, in conjunction with the 2008 US Olympic team sponsors, AT&T. Crow also stated that she would donate $1 of each ticket purchased for her 2008 tour to the United Nations World Food Programme.
+Crow also recorded a studio version of "So Glad We Made It" for the AT&T Team USA Soundtrack, in conjunction with the 2008 US Olympic team sponsors, AT&T.

 A&M Records re-released Crow's debut album, Tuesday Night Music Club, as a deluxe version 2CD/DVD set on November 17, 2009.
 The released included the single "Killer Life", which charted moderately in adult album alternative radio.
 The bonus CD contains unreleased songs and B-sides, and a new mix of "I Shall Believe".
 The DVD features music videos for each of the album's singles.

 In August 2008, Crow (in partnership with Western Glove Works) launched a jeans brand, Bootheel Trading Company.

-On April 4, 2009, Crow, who practices Transcendental Meditation, took part in a benefit concert at the Radio City Music Hall in New York organized by the David Lynch Foundation supporting the Foundation's goal of teaching one million at-risk students to meditate.
+On April 4, 2009, Crow, who practices Transcendental Meditation, took part in a benefit concert at the Radio City Music Hall in New York City organized by the David Lynch Foundation supporting the Foundation's goal of teaching one million at-risk students to meditate.
 She and Ben Harper performed George Harrison's "My Sweet Lord".
 Other performers at the concert included Paul McCartney, Ringo Starr, Mike Love, Moby, Eddie Vedder and Donovan.